Why EMCO MSI Package Builder

 EMCO MSI Package Builder Features

-The program allows repackaging applications into MSI, MSIX/AppX and App-V formats.
+The program allows repackaging applications into MSI and MSIX/AppX formats.
 The same repackaging process is used regardless of the selected output format.
 For existing projects you can create output packages in different formats if required.

 Easy Repackaging